 The 18-year-old Torgy likely would have been sold to a major league team after the 1942 season had he not been about to be drafted.
 He served in the Army from January 1943 until March 1946.
 After a year at Fort Lewis and Fort Lawton in Washington State, Earl saw action in the Aleutians, then in France and Germany.
 He was injured in the Battle of the Bulge by the blast of a shell that landed in his platoon.

-Although he cooled off later in ’47 and lost some playing time to Frank McCormick, Torgy ended up hitting .285 with 16 home runs as a rookie -- compared with 10 round-trippers total in three minor league seasons -- and 82 walks.
-Billy Southworth wanted to take it slow with his young player, saying, “Torgeson is going to be one of the finest first basemen in baseball, but he’s still young and needs confidence.
-I don’t want to rush him.
-He has a little trouble hitting southpaws, in common with most left-handed batters.
-If I bring him along slowly, I believe he will be able to eliminate that weakness.
-But if he gets stopped consistently with southpaws now, he may never be able to hit them well.”
+Although he cooled off later in ’47 and lost some playing time to Frank McCormick, Torgy ended up hitting .285 with 16 home runs as a rookie – compared with 10 round-trippers total in three minor-league seasons – and 82 walks.
+Billy Southworth wanted to take it slow with his young player, and generally left him on the bench against left-handed starters.

 Even at a young age, Torgeson quickly became a leader on the club, a guy not afraid to hold court in the clubhouse.
 Platooning with Frank McCormick in 1948, he slumped to .253 with 10 home runs, but added his typical 81 walks (fourth in the league) and 19 stolen bases (fifth) for the pennant-winning Braves.
 In the World Series he started five of the six games, missing only lefty Gene Bearden’s shutout in Game Three.
 Torgeson, hitting third in the lineup, hit safely seven times in 18 trips, including three doubles.
 His .389 average led all regulars from both teams in the Series.

 The 1949 season was far less memorable for Earl.
 In early May, he made an aggressive attempt to take out Jackie Robinson at second base on a double-play ball, slid clumsily and separated his left shoulder.
 The injury sidelined him for three months.
-In August he began working out again, but suffered a broken thumb in a fight after curfew involving teammate Jim Russell and three soldiers -- it’s not completely clear what happened, and Torgeson would never talk about it.
+In August he began working out again, but suffered a broken thumb in a fight after curfew involving teammate Jim Russell and three soldiers – it’s not completely clear what happened, and Torgeson would never talk about it.
 His season was over after just 25 games, in which he hit .260 with four home runs.
-The following spring he spent several weeks learning to throw again -- his former overhand motion replaced with a more accurate sidearm toss.
+The following spring he spent several weeks getting his shoulder to learn to throw again – his former overhand motion replaced with a more accurate sidearm toss.
 His first-rate play around the bag was now that much better.

 In 1950 Torgeson was a full-time player for the first time, playing all 156 Braves’ games, coming through with 23 home runs, 87 RBIs, and a .290 batting average.
 He also walked 119 times, third in the league, and led the senior circuit by scoring 120 runs.
 Historian Bill James suggests that Torgeson might have been the best player in the National League in 1950.
 The next season he again played every game (155 this time), finishing at .263 but with 24 home runs and 92 RBIs.
 He walked 112 times, and stole 20 bases.
 Despite his fine play, however, the Braves finished fourth both seasons.